 We've tested several products from Anker and encountered some imaging issues, which can indicate the brand's overall quality control and ergonomics.
 Imaging can vary across units, though.
 Our unit's L/R drivers have high phase mismatch, causing inaccuracies in the stereo image.
 There's also a slight frequency mismatch, which can result in holes in the stereo image.
 That said, the L/R drivers are well-matched in group delay, ensuring tight bass and transparent imaging, as well as in amplitude, helping to balance the stereo image.

 The Anker Q30 have a poor passive soundstage.
 While it's perceived as wide and natural, audio still sounds like it's coming from inside your head rather than from out in front of you.
 Also, due to their closed-back design, they sound less spacious than open-back headphones.

 The weighted harmonic distortion performance is good.
 All ranges fall within good limits, producing clean and pure audio at moderate volumes.
 At max volume, there's some distortion present in the right driver's bass range, and it's more noticeable when the ANC is on than off.
 However, we don't expect most users to encounter this issue, as listening to audio at such a high volume is very uncommon.
 It's also worth noting that most headphones have some distortion at max volume; we don't recommend using any headphones at max volume either, as it can negatively impact your hearing over time.

 These are the settings used to test these headphones.
 Our results are only valid when listening using these settings.

-The recording quality of the Anker Soundcore Q30's integrated mic is fair.
-It sounds thin and a bit dull, but your voice should still sound clear and be easy to understand.
+The Anker Soundcore Q30's integrated mic's recording quality is fair.
+It sounds thin and a bit dull, but your voice still sounds clear and easy to understand.